danwrisar/KMSIMG_NHS_EmissionsRecipeBook/Chapters/011_kmsimg_medicaldevices.md

 | InsulinCorp | 50,000.00 | Wholesale of pharmaceutical goods | Medical devices |
 | ... | ... | ... | ... |

-Juno uses the SIC weightings associated with the *manufacture of medical and dental instruments and supplies* (0.725kgCO<sub>2</sub>e/£) and *wholesale of pharmaceutical goods* (0.377kgCO<sub>2</sub>e/£) and multiplies the spends as relevant.
+Juno uses the SIC weightings associated with the *manufacture of medical and dental instruments and supplies* (0.725kgCO<sub>2</sub>e/£) and *wholesale of pharmaceutical goods* (0.377kgCO<sub>2</sub>e/£) and multiplies the spends with Mick's Dental Bazaar and InsulinCorp as relevant.
 In this example, we will assume only two spends were associated with medical devices.
-Juno wants to report in tonnes, therefore divides the sum by 1,000 and rounds to two decimal places (Equation 11.5).
+Juno wants to report in tonnes, therefore divides the sum by 1,000 and rounds to two decimal places (Equation 11.4).
 Along with adding their units (tCO<sub>2</sub>e), Juno adds the [SC] tag to support transparency around how this figure was calculated.
 The final value added to Juno's report on emissions associated with procurement of medical devices is 24.07tCO<sub>2</sub>e [SC].

-*Equation 11.5* A worked example of calculating emissions associated with procurement of medical devices using an SC approach.
+*Equation 11.4* A worked example of calculating emissions associated with procurement of medical devices using an SC approach.

 $$\frac{\left( \text{7200} \times \text{0.725} \right) + \left( \text{50000} \times \text{0.377} \right)}
-{1000} = 24.07 \text{tCO}_2\text{e} \text{ [RC]}$$
+{1000} = 24.07 \text{tCO}_2\text{e} \text{ [SC]}$$

 **Optimal calculation: Medical devices**

-> To achieve a denotation an optimal calculation of emissions associated with the procurement of medical devices, it is necessary to obtain verified impacts from suppliers.
+> To achieve an optimal calculation of emissions associated with the procurement of medical devices, it is necessary to obtain verified impacts from suppliers.
 The estimated value(s) acquired through the standard calculation approach offers a valuable means to initiate and progress conversations with suppliers with the objective of obtaining a more accurate footprint associated with purchasing from a supplier.
 Should a supplier be unable to verify, this offers opportunities for introduction of specific key performance indicators in future contract negotations or re-tenders for services and/or products.

 Sandra follows the standard calculation approach to acquire a value for emissions associated with spend on medical devices at a supplier called *Mick's Dental Bazaar* (10.2tCO<sub>2</sub>e).
 Sandra works with her procurement colleagues to understand the nature of the purchase, such as whether there is a contract in place, and if so, if there may be any pertinent key performance indicators and if the contract may be upcoming for renewal.